Upright Row: Muscles Worked and How To Do

 No, the upright row is not harmful to your shoulders, wrists, and elbows.
 It is important to make sure you are performing the upright row with proper technique, modifying the exercise based on your individual needs, and considering your training program as a whole.

-is upright row push or pull
+Is upright row push or pull

 A push exercise involves pushing a weight away from the body, such as a bench press or push-up, while a pull exercise involves pulling a weight towards the body, such as a row or pull-up.